How to Avoid Life Insurance Denial

 As in Thompson v.
 Occidental, the Court in Rutherford concluded that there was sufficient evidence that the insured believed he was providing truthful answers to the questions posed.

 In Boggio v.
 California-Western States Life Ins.
 Co.
 (1951) 108 Cal.App.2d 597, the Court again held in favor of the plaintiff/beneficiary wife in this case, because the agent informed the insured that he did not need to disclose certain information on the application.
 Here, the insured specifically told the agent about the omitted information (medical incident while in military service).
 However, the agent informed the insured that because he had an honorable discharge, the insured did not need to reveal that medical event.
-The insurance company later denied policy benefits based on material misrepresentation.
+The life insurance denial of policy benefits is based on material misrepresentation.

 The Court concluded that because it was the agent who caused the information to be omitted, there was coverage.
 The misconduct was chargeable to the insurance company – not the insured.
 Importantly, the Court noted as “essential to explain the judgment” in favor of the plaintiff/beneficiary wife, the fact that: